mjc-school/MJC-School/stage #2/module #3 Web & Servlets/lesson #1 Web & HTTP/content.md

 | 3.
 It is not secured                            | It is completely secured                   |
 | 4.
 It can be bookmarked                         | It cannot be bookmarked                    |

+###  Idempotent Methods

+The term idempotent is used to describe an operation that will produce the same results if executed once or multiple times.

+Idempotence is a handy property in many situations, as it means that an operation can be repeated or retried as often as necessary without causing unintended effects.

+With non-idempotent operations, the algorithm may have to keep track of whether the operation was already performed or not.

+In HTTP specification, The methods GET, HEAD, PUT and DELETE are declared idempotent methods.

+Other methods OPTIONS and TRACE SHOULD NOT have side effects, so both are also inherently idempotent.

 ## HTTP Response codes